 Public and agency coordination is the cornerstone of the transportation planning process.
-The Public Participation Plan was updated in FY 2017 and the RTC will continue to monitor its implementation.
-The plan should be reviewed with respect toward an emphasis in virtual and social media outreach platforms as a result of the recent COVID-19 pandemic.
+The Public Participation Plan was updated in FY 2022 and the RTC will continue to monitor its implementation.
+Although it refined the RTP and RTIP amendment processes, streamlining timelines for less significant changes to these documents, the update also emphasized the use of virtual and social media outreach platforms.
+The list of social media and other outreach tools was expanded, and the RTC plans to track the level of success of these methods to ensure desired levels of participation are attained.

-The public participation plan ensures that residents are given the opportunity to be part of the planning efforts that will shape their communities in the future.
+The Public Participation Plan ensures that residents are given the opportunity to be part of the planning efforts that will shape their communities in the future.
 The plan describes a proactive process for engagement with the RTC, and addresses complete information, timely public notice, full public access to key decisions, and support of early and continuous involvement of the public in developing regional plans and programs.
-The purpose of the public participation plan is to increase community awareness and participation while widening the range of voices and views in the planning process.
-The plan outlines strategies for increasing public information and involvement in the planning process.
+The purpose of the Public Participation Plan is to increase community awareness and participation while broadening the range of voices and views in the planning process.
+The plan outlines strategies for increasing public outreach and involvement in the planning process.
 RTC uses a wide range of public participation approaches, including community planning workshops, roundtable discussions, open house meetings, websites, social media, surveys, and print and broadcast media.

-4.3 Performance Based Planning
+4.3 Performance-Based Planning

 The 2050 RTP identified performance measures that are consistent with the national priorities included in MAP-21.
-The performance measures are being tracked and analyzed in an annual report produced by RTC, as well as being reported to NDOT for their use in carrying out the requirements of the National Performance Management program.
+The performance measures are being tracked and analyzed by RTC, as well as being reported to NDOT for their use in carrying out the requirements of the national performance management program.
 The information from this analysis will be used in future updates to the RTP as projects are evaluated.
 Performance measures are linked to the congestion management process (CMP), which considers safety, alternative mode priorities, operations, and travel delay in project selection and prioritization.
-The performance management program and CMP will be used to analyze any potential changes that could be made to the capacity program through the RTP process.
+The performance management program and CMP will be used to analyze any potential changes that could be made through the RTP process.

 As national and state performance targets are developed or refined, RTC will update the regional performance targets as necessary.
 RTC is actively participating with NDOT and other Nevada MPOs as targets for the performance measures are being established or updated.
-The National Performance Measures identified in the 2050 RTP are provided in the tables below.
+The performance measures, established under separate Performance Management Final Rules, are identified in the 2050 RTP, updated with more recent amendments to the RTIP, and provided in the tables below.

-Table 2 National Safety (PM1) Performance Measures
+Table 2 National PM1 Performance Measures